 While the job market continues to ebb and flow, there are certain industries that seem to stand the test of time.
 Others are growing because of technology.
 There are many careers not listed here that are currently experiencing steady growth.
 As long as you do your research and ensure the industry you’re looking at has available jobs, you’ll be on the right track.

 Look at the people who work in specific industries and in specific careers.
 Many companies have a certain culture.
 Some have even been stereotyped because of it.
 If you’re interested in a specific industry, research companies within that field.
-Learn how they reward, promote, etc. Pay special attention to the longevity of the job.
+Learn how they reward, promote people, etc. Pay special attention to the longevity of the job.
 Could you retire early?
 How long do people work there, on average, etc?
 Knowing what the industry values will give you a stronger opinion on it, one way or another.

 Some company cultures may not be a good fit for you.
 Values line up differently from time to time.
 Even if the work itself seems promising, don’t undermine the importance of the overall culture within an industry.
 That culture should line up with your own values, or you may have a hard time being truly happy in that field.

 Most of the tips already listed in this article rely on research.
 While that research is important, it can’t replace real, hands-on learning.
 It’s one of the best ways to give yourself peace of mind with a specific career.
 If you’re interested in a medical career path, find a way to give it a try without too much permanence.
 Apply for internships or apprenticeships.
 Job shadow someone in their field for a few weeks.
 Or, apply for a temporary position that only lasts a number of weeks.
 It should be long enough to give you a full view of what the job is like.